 |Price||US MSRP: $8,499.
 Australia: $14,499 ride away.
 (Price these days: about 1/2 to 2/3 of that)|

 The Appeal of the VFR — Why buy a VFR800?

 So, why even try a VFR?
 Because there’s so much that it does right.

 Firstly, that engine.
 It’s a charmer.
 It’s a V4 with a lot of character for a reliable donk with a steady purr.
-It has a lot more character than that of the Hornet 919, another fast (but not insane) motorcycle from Honda.
+It has a lot more burble than that of the Hornet 919, another fast (but not insane) motorcycle from Honda that I really liked.